Agent Orange Day

 After Agent Orange

-While in Vietnam, the veterans were told not to worry and were persuaded that Agent Orange was harmless.
+While in Vietnam, our veterans were told not to worry about Agent Orange spraying and were persuaded that Agent Orange was harmless.

-After returning home, Vietnam veterans began to suspect their ill health or the instances of their wives having miscarriages or children born with birth defects might be related to Agent Orange, which they had been exposed to in Vietnam.
+After returning home, Vietnam veterans began to suspect their ill health or the instances of their wives having miscarriages or children born with congenital disabilities might be related to Agent Orange, which they had been exposed to in Vietnam.

 These veterans also started to develop Chronic B-Cell Leukemia, Diabetes Type 2, Hodgkin's Disease, Hormone Disruption, Ischemic Heart Disease, Multiple Myelomas, and other deadly diseases.
-These illnesses are all presumptive to Agent Orange exposure.
-There is not a test for Agent Orange or a treatment to prevent these diseases.
+The Veterans Administration began receiving claims related to Agent Orange exposure in 1977.
+It was not until The Agent Orange Act in 1991 that the Veterans Administration established the presumptive service connection for veterans exposed to Agent Orange.

-More than 320,000 Vietnam veterans have died from illnesses associated with their exposure to Agent Orange.
-In addition, thousands more servicemen are still suffering and may lose their lives because of Agent Orange caused illnesses.
-There are 620,000 Vietnam veterans alive today and most of them have been exposed to Agent Orange.
-We have to save them.
+According to the VA more than 400,000 Vietnam veterans have died from illnesses associated with their exposure to Agent Orange.
+That number could be significantly higher because many veterans did not use the VA hospital as their primary medical provider.
+Thousands more servicemen are currently suffering and may lose their lives because of Agent Orange caused illnesses.
+There are 620,000 Vietnam veterans with families alive today and most of these veterans have been exposed to Agent Orange.
+Since Agent Orange vapors can travel in the atmosphere for long distances, it can poison the food supply, as well as contaminate the water supply.
+If you stepped foot in Vietnam during the war you were probably exposed to it.

-We must bring Agent Orange, the Burn Pits, and other Airborne Hazard exposures used by our military to the forefront.
-The public and our leaders must be reminded that the Agent Orange and Burn Pit issues still exists and that more research must be done to combat these illnesses before they claim more veteran’s lives.
-We need to make sure that toxic chemicals will never be used by our military ever again.
+We must bring Agent Orange exposures used by our military to the forefront.
+The public and our leaders must be reminded that the Agent Orange issues still exist and that we desperately more serious research to be done to combat these illnesses before they claim more veteran’s and their children's lives.